moom/cartodb/README.md

 # individual steps of user creation and settings management
 #
 sh script/create_dev_user ${SUBDOMAIN}

+# If you got 'virtus' not found error, make the following change in the Gemfile
+gem 'virtus',                   '1.0.0'
+# Then run
+bundle install
 ```

 Start the resque daemon (needed for import jobs):